TheMineMan100/sde-program-assignment/README.md

             - AOE attack that hits in a 2 square radius around the king and deals large damage
             - Gives the king the Stunned state for the next turn

 Before we go to the actual use of the program via console commands, we'll have to explain how the coordinates work in our chess app.
 Coordinate 0,0 references the bottom left square on the board.
 Coordinate 7,7 references the upper right square on the board.
+The coordinates should be: "x,y".

 The possible commands to put in the console are: